 The Sichuan Chinese Food

 More confident in the chefs’ talents after trying my first plate, I sought out items on the specialty menu which stood out.
 The sheer size and diversity of the menu can make it understandably intimidating to a first-time guest.

 At the personal recommendation of the (super nice and helpful) manager, I ordered the Chongqing Spicy Chicken.
 A traditional dish, its use of chili peppers and Sichuan peppercorns provided a dry, numbing heat to the breaded chicken.
 The liberal use of garlic and dry spices/peppers reminded me of Cajun fried chicken, though notably lacking in Cayenne.

 Many dishes on the specialty menu are brought out on a cast-iron plate so that the food can remain hot throughout the meal.
 I wanted to try another meat besides chicken, so I opted for the Sichuan Lamb on Iron.
 It was my favorite dish of the three that I sampled.

-The presentation reminded me of going to a Mexican restaurant and ordering fajita meat off the skillet.
+The presentation reminded me of going to a Mexican restaurant in Austin and ordering fajita meat off the skillet.
 A searing-hot griddle piled high with sizzling lamb, onions, and spicy peppers was brought out to me.
 The lamb was extremely juicy and tender, with each thinly sliced bite soaking up all of the flavors of the dish.
 I am normally used to chewy lamb chops, so this was a pleasant surprise!
 The sauce was very rich and goes great with their fried rice.